pabaldonedo/pabaldonedo.github.io/_posts/2025-09-20-probability-and-error-link-ii.md

 \end{equation}
 $$

-Let's put altogether and we get the posterior for our weights:
+Putting it all together, Bayes’ rule gives the posterior for θ:

 $$
 \begin{equation}